Modern history of Yemen: 1979 conflict

 What the PDRY government failed to tell the YAR government was that it wished to be the dominant power in any unification, and left wing rebels in North Yemen began to receive extensive funding and arms from South Yemen.

 1980s

 In 1980, PDRY president Abdul Fattah Ismail resigned and went into exile.
 His successor, Ali Nasir Muhammad, took a less interventionist stance toward both North Yemen and neighbouring Oman.

 South Yemen Civil War

 On January 13, 1986, a civil war broke out in Aden between Ali Nasir's supporters and supporters of the returned Ismail, who wanted power back.
-Fighting lasted for more than a month and resulted in thousands of casualties, Ali Nasir's ouster, and Ismail's death.
+Fighting lasted for more than a month and resulted in thousands of casualties, Ali Nasir's ousting, and Ismail's death.
 Some 60,000 people, including the deposed Ali Nasir, fled to the YAR.

 Unification talks (1988-1990)

 In May 1988, the YAR and PDRY governments came to an understanding that considerably reduced tensions including agreement to renew discussions concerning unification, to establish a joint oil exploration area along their undefined border, to demilitarize the border, and to allow Yemenis unrestricted border passage on the basis of only a national identification card.

 In November 1989, the leaders of the YAR (Ali Abdullah Saleh) and the PDRY (Ali Salim al-Baidh) agreed on a draft unity constitution originally drawn up in 1981.

 Efforts toward unification proceeded from 1988 and, on May 22, 1990, the Republic of Yemen's independence was declared.